Sharp Bounds on the Variance of General Regression Adjustment in Randomized Experiments: Introduction

 As noted by \citet[p.
 53]{ding2023course}, however, the method proposed by \citet{Aronow_Green_Lee_2014} is limited to differences-in-means estimation, whereas researchers analyzing randomized control trials typically use some form of covariate adjustment, such as linear regression \citep{Lin_reg_adj} or machine learning methods \citep{Bloniarz_2016,Wu_Gagnon_2018,Su_Mou_Ding_Wainwright_2023}.
 The same limitation applies to the causal bootstrap \citep{Imbens_Menzel_2021}.
 To fill this gap, the present paper extends the sharp bounds estimator to general regression adjustment.
 We explicitly derive sharp bounds for the variance of linear regression adjustment \citep{Lin_reg_adj} as well as a decorrelation method for general regression adjustment \citep{Su_Mou_Ding_Wainwright_2023}.
 We provide an R package\footnote{\href{https://github.com/JonasMikhaeil/SharpVarianceBounds}{https://github.com/JonasMikhaeil/SharpVarianceBounds}} to make our sharp variance estimators accessible to practitioners.

 The operating characteristics of our sharp variance estimator for linear regression adjustment are demonstrated via simulations.
-Reanalyzing experimental data from \citet{Harrison_Michelson_2012} that were used by \citet{Aronow_Green_Lee_2014}, we illustrate the potential practical benefits of sharp variance bounds for linear regression adjustment.
+We also show the potential practical benefits of this approach by reanalyzing three experiments.
+The first tests the ``anchoring effect'' that has long figured prominently in behavioral economics \citep{Lee_22}; the second assesses the effects of exposure to the TV sitcom \emph{Little Mosque on the Prairie} on attitudes toward Arabs \citep{Murrar_18}; the third revisits a biomedical trial that evaluates a treatment for acute lung injury \citep{BioExample}.
+In the appendix (Appendix \ref{Sec:Appl}), we also analyze experimental data from \citet{Harrison_Michelson_2012} that were used by \citet{Aronow_Green_Lee_2014}, again to show the potential practical benefits of sharp variance bounds for linear regression adjustment.
 We conclude by discussing the advantages and limitations of sharp bounds for variance estimation in the context of regression-adjusted estimation of average treatment effects.